 Door Closers close a door after it has been manually opened.

-Door Frames are assemblies that are used to hang doors within.
-These frames include swing door frames of various materials and sizes as well as pocket door frames.
+Door frames are assemblies that hang doors within structures.
+These include swing door, pocket door, and specialty door frames.

 Door strikes are metal plate devices that are installed within a door jamb to stop and retain a door when closed.
 Multiple operational configurations are available for differing door bolt options as well as the action of the clasp mechanism and level of security.

 Door Viewers are security devices that allow the user visual access to the other side of the door.